weewx/weewx/docs/quickstarts/pip.md

 Installation is a two-step process:

-1. Install the software and resources using pip.
+1. Install the WeeWX application using pip.
-2. Create a new station configuration file `weewx.conf` using the tool `weectl`.
+2. Provision a new station using the tool `weectl`.

-### Step 1: Install using pip
+### Step 1: Install the application using pip

 Once the preparatory steps are out of the way, you're ready to install WeeWX using pip.